MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/open-the-exchange-management-shell.md

   LaunchEMS
   ```

 - **Edge Transport servers**: Run the following commands from a Command Prompt.
-Note that these are two separate commands on one line for ease of copying:
+Note that these are two separate commands on one line for ease of copying and running:

   ```dos
   exshell.psc1 & exchange.ps1